secorolab/FloorPlan-DSL/docs/Variation.md

 The objective of this tutorial is to demonstrate how to specify variations of FloorPlan DSL models and generate new concrete environments.

 The variations of an environment are specified with the Variation DSL in a separate model.
 We create a new file and give it a name with the appropiate format: `<file_name>.variation`.
 The first line of the model imports the concrete environment where we will introduce the variations.
+The variation model is available [here](../models/examples/hbrs.variation).

 ```
 import "hospital.floorplan"